kwonus/Quelle/Quelle-AVX.md

 eternal power

-*Invoking* command history is very much analogous with *utilizing* a macro.
-Just like a macro, the control settings are saved to provide determinism.
+Again, *invoking* command from your command history is *invoked* just like a macro.
+Moreover, as with macros, control settings are persisted within your command history to provide invocation determinism.
 That means that the current control settings are ignored when invoking command history.
 Just like with macros, the current control settings can be utilized by adding the ***::current*** suffix to the invocation.
-See **Table 13-5**.
+See **Table 12-5**.
 Example usage:

 $3::current